CaffeineDuck/Balderdash/README.md

   -c [FILE]: Specify a config file
   -d [DIR]: Specify a directory to check
   -w [FILE]: Specify a file containing profanity words list
-  -s: Strict mode.
-Exit with error code 1 if profanity is found
 ```

 ## Configuration